apache/airflow/docs/security.rst

 ''''

 To turn on LDAP authentication configure your ``airflow.cfg`` as follows.
-Please note that the example uses an encrypted connection to the ldap server as you probably do not want passwords be readable on the network level.
+Please note that the example uses an encrypted connection to the ldap server as we do not want passwords be readable on the network level.
-We do not support insecure connections anymore.

 Additionally, if you are using Active Directory, and are not explicitly specifying an OU that your users are in, you will need to change ``search_scope`` to "SUBTREE".